socketwench/flightdeck-varnish-6/README.md

 * **vclPath** is the path inside the container to the VCL file.

 This method is particularly useful on Kubernetes as it allows you to keep your VCL in a separate Configmap which may be easily edited.
 Furthermore, multiple files may be stored within the configmap as needed.

+When `vclPath` is in use, all simple config and the `vcl` key are ignored.

 ## Part of Flight Deck